How to Guarantee They Remember

 say, "Any questions?" many audience members will sit on their

-lacking in their understanding.
-But if you phrase your question differently,
+be somehow lacking in their understanding.
+But if you phrase your question

-your audience permission to ask questions in the first place.
+questions, you've given your audience permission to have questions

 What if they ask questions you can't answer at this point?
 No matter

-the answer, SAY SO!
+know the answer, SAY SO!
 But you are the expert!
-Won't this impact your credibility?
+Won't this impact

+your credibility?
 Sure it will.
-People will see right through a blustery or overly generalised
+People will see right through a blustery

-trust me!
-Your audience will regard you as honest, helpful, and willing
+to your questioner.
+Your audience will regard you as honest, helpful,

 Now it's time to end your presentation.
 You have told your audience